xuthus83/pigallery2/README.md

 [Docker](https://www.docker.com/) with [docker-compose](https://docs.docker.com/compose/) is the official and recommend way of installing and running *Pigallery2*.
 It contains all necessary dependencies, auto restarts on reboot, supports https, easy to upgrade to newer versions.
-For configuration and docker-compose files read more [here](docker/README.md) or check all builds: https://hub.docker.com/r/bpatrik/pigallery2/tags/
+For configuration and docker-compose files read more [here](docker/README.md) or check all builds [here](https://hub.docker.com/r/bpatrik/pigallery2/tags/).